-No. All IRB documentation is electronically available through the Advarra CIRBI Platform at CIRBI.net.
+No. All IRB documentation is electronically available through the Advarra CIRBI Platform.

 How do I submit information to Advarra?

 Advarra is a paperless IRB.
-All submissions, from the beginning of the study to the termination of a study, need to occur through the Advarra CIRBI Platform at CIRBI.net.
+All submissions, from the beginning of the study to the termination of a study, need to occur through the Advarra CIRBI Platform.

 Do I have a point of contact for my study?